ctb/titus-blog/src/2017-sourmash-sra-microbial-wgs.rst

   Fortunately, due to a bug in my categorization code, we thought that this approach wasn't working.
-I say "fortunately" because in attempting to fix the problem, we came across a much better solution :).
+I say "fortunately" because in attempting to fix the wrong problem, we came across a much better solution :).

   For mark 2 of streaming, some basic experimentation suggested that we could get a decent match when searching a sample against known